 OTHER TICKET OPTIONS

-All civil infraction citations are due within 14 days of the date on the citation.
+All civil infraction are due within 14 days of the date on the ticket.
 If you fail to pay or fail to request a court appearance within 14 days, you will be subject to late fees and possible suspension of your license.

 Before you come to Court to pay the ticket:

 It normally takes 24-48 hours from the time you received the ticket before the court has received a record of the ticket from the police department.
 Please wait at least 24 hours before coming to court to pay.
 If you are coming in person to pay during regular business hours, please bring your copy of the ticket with you.